-It is a skeletonized watch, automatic with micro rotor in tungsten and 45 mm case in DLC treated titanium, born from the collaboration with Pirelli.
-The orange color of the details recalls the same as the Hard tires used during formula 1 GPs, the same ones that were then used to make the watch strap.
-Inside it, in fact, there are real parts of the carcass mounted on the single-seater, then enclosed between two rubber layers to make the watch wearable and compatible with the skin of the wrist.
-The finish of the strap is such as to recall the phenomenon of graining (vesicles) that can be seen on the pnaumatics at the end of the races.
-The watch is certified with the Geneva Punch.
+It is a skeletonized, automatic watch with tungsten micro rotor and 45 mm case in DLC-treated titanium, born from the collaboration with Pirelli.
+The orange color of the details recalls the same as the Hard tires used during the Formula 1 GPs, the same ones that were then used to manufacture the watch strap.
+Inside it, in fact, there are real parts of the carcass mounted on the single-seaters, then enclosed between two rubber layers to make the watch wearable and compatible with the skin of the wrist.
+The finish of the strap is such as to recall the graining phenomenon (vesicles) that can be seen on the tires at the end of the races.
+The watch is certified with the Hallmark of Geneva.

 Excalibur Spider Huracán Performante

-This watch represents the entry level of the collections born from the synergies with Lamborghini.
-It is dedicated to the Huracan Performante, so much so that the frame of the movement recalls the structure that supports the 640 hp 5.2 l V10 engine mounted on the car.
-The gauge is automatic and has a 12° inclined escapement.
-While not presenting the Geneva Punch, it is finished to the same standards that can be found on higher-end watches.
-The strap is made of rubber and alcantara.
+This watch represents the entry level of the collections born from synergies with Lamborghini.
+It is dedicated to the Huracan Performante, so much so that the movement frame is reminiscent of the structure that supports the 5.2 HP 10 l V640 engine mounted on the car.
+The caliber is automatic and features a 12 ° inclined escapement.
+While not featuring the Hallmark of Geneva, it is finished to the same standards that can be found on higher-end watches.
+The strap is in rubber and alcantara.

 Excalibur Spider Aventador S

-The "Duotuor", as it is nicknamed, mounts a manual caliber with seconds dead and two 45° inclined escapements connected to each other through a differential, all certified Geneva Punch.
+The "Duotuor", as it is nicknamed, is fitted with a manual caliber with dead seconds and two 45 ° inclined escapements connected to each other by a differential, all certified as Geneva Seal.
 The watch in question is a remarkable exercise in technique, design and research.
-The position and inclination of the escapements is such as to optimize the running of the watch in the position where it is most often located, so as to improve its accuracy.
-The version we have tried has the carbon case with rose gold details and is a limited edition of 28 pieces.
-The strap is made of alcantara and rubber.
-The sound produced by this watch while driving is hypnotic and really feels like you have a high-cylinder racing engine on your wrist.
+The position and inclination of the escapements is such as to optimize the running of the watch in the position in which it is most often, so as to improve its accuracy.
+The version we tested has a carbon case with rose gold details and is a limited edition of 28 pieces.
+The strap is in alcantara and rubber.
+The sound produced by this watch while running is hypnotic and truly feels like a high-cylinder racing engine on your wrist.

 Here is the first Tourbillon that is presented to us.
 This Excalibur Spider Sottozero features a manual flying tourbillon caliber with power reserve indication and features a titanium case.
-Born from the collaboration with Pirelli, the strap has the same compund used for the nailed tires "Sottozero" that are mounted in case you have to cross isrticular nevous paths.
-It is a limited edition of 88 pieces.
+Born from the collaboration with Pirelli, the strap has the same compund used for the "Sottozero" studded tires which are mounted in case you have to cross particular snowy paths.
+It's a limited edition of 88 pieces.

 Excalibur Spider Pirelli ICE ZERO 2

 This watch is an evolution of the previous version whose caliber is pushed to an even higher level through the use of two flying tourbillons connected to each other via a differential.
-It is a limited edition at 8 pcs.
-Interestingly, the two escapements sound completely different between the Aventador S (noisier) and this (quieter) Pirelli Ice Zero 2 due to the use of tourbillons instead of more traditional regulators.
+It is a limited edition of 8 pcs.
+Interestingly, the two escapements sound completely different between the Aventador S (louder) and this Pirelli Ice Zero 2 (quieter) due to the use of tourbillons instead of more traditional regulators.